JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

  - [x] Keep attempting to implement Rotors.

 Week 7:
- - [ ] Implement and test "onion skin" and cross section "timeline" interpretation of the 4th dimension.
+ - [x] Implement and test "onion skin" and cross section "timeline" interpretation of the 4th dimension.
- - [ ] Implement a 3D perspective that in real time mimics the 4D object.
+ - [x] Implement a 3D perspective that in real time mimics the 4D object.

-Week 8:
- - [ ] Create intuitive UI for users to manipulate shapes with.
+Week 8: Create intuitive UI for users to manipulate shapes with.
+ - [x] Swipe Rotation. *Extendable to 4D*
+ - [ ] Arc/Grab Ball Rotation. *Extendable to 4D*

 Week 9:
  - [ ] Create an "Identify the shape" mode.